exercism/php/exercises/scrabble-score/README.md

 - You can play a double or a triple letter.
 - You can play a double or a triple word.

-## Making the Test Suite Pass
+## Running the tests

+1. Go to the root of your PHP exercise directory, which is `<EXERCISM_WORKSPACE>/php`.
+   To find the Exercism workspace run

+        % exercism debug | grep Workspace

-1. Get [PHPUnit].
+1. Get [PHPUnit] if you don't have it already.

         % wget --no-check-certificate https://phar.phpunit.de/phpunit.phar
         % chmod +x phpunit.phar

-2. Execute the tests for an assignment.
+2. Execute the tests:

-        % phpunit.phar wordy/wordy_test.php
+        % ./phpunit.phar scrabble-score/scrabble-score_test.php

 [PHPUnit]: http://phpunit.de